irsdl/IIS-ShortName-Scanner/README.md

 It is possible to detect short names of files and directories which have an 8.3 equivalent in Windows by using some vectors in several versions of Microsoft IIS.
 For instance, it is possible to detect all short-names of ".aspx" files as they have 4 letters in their extensions.

-Note: new techniques have been introduced to the latest versions of this scanner and it can now scan IIS8.5 when it is vulnerable.
+Note: new techniques have been introduced to the latest versions of this scanner, and it can now scan IIS10 when it is vulnerable.

 It is not easy to find the original file or folder names based on the short names.
 However, the following methods are recommended as examples:
 - If you can guess the full extension (for instance .ASPX when the 8.3 extension is .ASP), always try the short name with the full extension.